Leadership in Milwaukee

 Our executive director, staff, alumni, board members and partners are committed to building a stronger Milwaukee by supporting and developing our AmeriCorps members as leaders in their schools and community.

-Vice President & Executive Director for City Year Milwaukee
+Vice President and Executive Director for City Year Milwaukee